coreeng/core-platform-docs/content/cecg-idp/app/tenancy.md

 ```

 It will prompt you a series of questions about a new tenant.
+* `Tenant Name` - Name of the tenant.
+* `Parent` - Parent tenant name.
+* `Description` - Description for tenant.
+* `Contact Email` - Contact email for tenant.
+* `Cost centre` - Cost centre of tenant.
+Should be valid K8S label.
+* `Environments` - Environments, available to tenant.
+* `Reposirories` - Repositories, tenant is responsible for.
+* `Admin Group` - Admin group for tenant.
+* `Read-Only Group` - Readonly group for tenant.

 Once you fill the form, `corectl`
 will create a PR in the [Environments Repo]({{< param environmentRepo >}}) with a new file for the tenancy.
 Once PR is merged, a configuration for the new tenant will be provisioned automatically.

 #### Manually

-To add a tenancy raise a PR to the [Environments Repo]({{< param environmentRepo >}})
+To manually define a new tenant, create the tenant yaml file in the `tenants/tenants` subdirectory of the [Environments Repo]({{< param environmentRepo >}})
-under `tenants/tenants/`

 {{% notice note %}}
   Your tenancy name must be the same as the file name!
 {{% /notice %}}

 {{% notice note %}}
-  Groups need to be in the `gke-security-groups` group!
+  The Admin and Read-Only Groups need to be members of the `gke-security-groups` group!
 {{% /notice %}}

-For example, if I want to create a tenancy with the name `myfirsttenancy`, then I will create a file named `myfirsttenancy.yaml` with the following structure:
+For example, to create a new tenancy with the name `myfirsttenancy`, create a file named `myfirsttenancy.yaml` with the following structure:

 ```yaml
 name: myfirsttenancy